xiao7199/layer_distributed_spectral_clustering/README.md

  ### Running Code
 We provide the code to extract low-dimension dense features from deep models (Diffusion Model as default) for a single image and multiple images.
 Before running the code, please replace the `HUGGIN_TOKEN` in `srun.sh` with your [hugging face token](https://huggingface.co/docs/hub/en/security-tokens) to access the pre-trained diffusion model
  #### Single Image Analysis
- To run the spectral clustering fora  single image, please use the  following command `cd single_img`
+ To run the spectral clustering for a single image, please use the following command `cd single_img`
  `bash srun.sh`
 It will load the image from `img_path` and visualize the rendered PCA, instance segmentation, and image segmentation with K-Means clustering (with K automatically decided by [silhouette scores](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.silhouette_score.html)) as:
 ![single_img](single_output.png)
  #### Multiple Images Analysis
 To run the spectral clustering for multi-image analysis, simply run: `bash srun.sh`.
-It will run with 100 image examples (the first 100 images of the COCO2017 validation split) for VV-Graph ('what' visual pathway).
+It will compute eigenvectors for 100 image examples (the first 100 images of the COCO2017 validation split) of VV-Graph ('what' visual pathway).
 At the end, the script will render 15 leading eigenvectors.
  ![VV_result](VV_result.png)
 To run with QK-Graph ('where' visual pathway), please comment out the `--vv_graph` from `srun.sh`.
 The 15 leading eigenvectors would look like:
  ![QK_result](QK_result.png)